-Marta Valtovirta, LUT-alumna and the CEO of the clothing company hálo, warmly recommends the LUT School of Business and Management to anyone interested in international marketing.
+Marta Valtovirta, LUT-alumna and the CEO of the clothing company hálo, warmly recommends the LUT Business School to anyone interested in international marketing.
 She says LUT has good international connections and the cost of living in Lappeenranta is lower than in Helsinki.
 In addition, she claims that the strong sense of community that everyone on LUT’s Skinnarila campus refers to as the Skinnarila spirit is no exaggeration.

 In addition, Valtovirta lists good student exchange possibilities, a wide range of courses, excellent lecturers and “awesome student parties” as LUT’s strengths.

 Valtovirta studied international marketing, supply management, and languages such as Russian and Spanish in Lappeenranta.
 She graduated in 2008 and remembers her years at the university as one of the best periods in her life – if not the best.